Morteza-24/Monolith-to-Microservice/README.md

 - [x] implementing evaluation measures to test the the _MICROscope Method_ on some _Test_Projects_

+- [ ] compare Hierarchical DBSCAN and MICROscope

 - [ ] optimize & improve the _MICROscope Method_